Columbus and Franklin County Urban League assistance programs.

 The Urban League School Readiness Goals target literacy development, language, cognition and general knowledge.
 Children and youth can get help with physical well-being, learning and motor development as well as general social skills.
 CUL also works with numerous partners and non-profits on Head Start, including Ohio State University, Southwestern City Schools, Columbus City Schools, Canal Winchester Local Schools and Groveport Madison Local Schools, and Nationwide Children's Hospital.

 The Columbus Urban League can help low income families in other ways too.
 The objective is on helping clients gain self-sufficiency.
+Therefore both immediate and long term needs can be addressed.
 The center is at 788 Mount Vernon Avenue, Columbus, OH, 43203.
 Call them at (614) 257-6300.